A massive list of the top tourist attractions and things to do in Milan. What to see, where to stay and when to visit Italy’s second largest city.

 Pro tip: Buy the new fast-track ticket to get priority access to both the Duomo & the Terraces, plus admission to the Grande Museo del Duomo nearby.
 Here’s the official website of the Duomo

 2. Galleria Vittorio Emanuele II

 You probably can’t say Milano without mentioning fashion in the same breath.
+In fact, it is often called one of the fashion capitals of the world.
 There’s no better place to start your shopping tour through Milan than the beyond impressive Galleria Vittorio Emanuele II.

 The giant shopping mall designed by Guiseppe Mengoni is not only Italy’s oldest active mall (construction started in 1865), but also the largest.
 Local’s often referred to it as il salotto di Milano (Milan’s drawing room).